 It all started with a spider bite.
 Andrea Córdova, a literary publicist at Penguin Random House, was prescribed a steroid cream and started getting rashes, hundreds of angry red bumps that itched so much they affected her sleep.

-Córdova turned to Reddit and other Internet message boards to learn more about the condition.
-“It was amazing and infuriating how little attention this skin condition got, seeing how many people suffer from it — women of all ages, infants, men,” she remembers.
-“It’s a skin condition that doesn’t go away [and] not every medication or product will work on everyone.”
+Córdova turned to Reddit and other internet message boards, where she discovered she had developed POD (perioral dermatitis) from the cream.
+“It was amazing and infuriating how little attention this skin condition gets, seeing how many people suffer from it,” she said.

-“It’s not the most glamorous cleanser, but when I was deep diving for POD relief, this cleanser was the most mentioned.
+“It’s not the most glamorous cleanser, but when I was deep-diving for POD relief, this cleanser was the most mentioned.
 It’s like the Canadian equivalent to Cetaphil, minus the parabens.
-When you go to reviews, the most used term is ‘perioral dermatitis.’
-I really believe this product has done the most to keep my POD at bay.
-Whenever I’ve tried to switch to other cleansers I notice that bumps start to appear.
+When you go to reviews, the most used term is perioral dermatitis.
+I really believe this product has done the most to keep my POD at bay — spending four years together with this cleanser makes this the longest relationship I’ve ever had.
+Whenever I’ve tried to switch to other cleansers, I notice that bumps start to appear.
 It is magic.
-I rinse with this cleanser for at least one minute.”
+I rinse with it for at least one minute.”

 The Spot Treatment

 “Another message-board-vetted product.
 Amazon reviews are divided between actual use on babies and treatment for POD.
 Calendula is a natural oil that contains anti-bacterial, anti-inflammatory, and anti-fungal properties.
 This is enormously helpful when I have a spot.
 Note that there was a formula change a year or so ago, so there may be additives now.
 Another option is any diaper-rash cream with zinc oxide in it — the zinc oxide helps with acne and soothes skin.”